 The flavor, taste and aroma profile of the mango variety you use will be one of the dominant flavors in your lassi.
 Having said that mango lassi is a forgiving recipe and any fleshy, juicy or pulpy variety of mangoes works well.

 I love to add ice cubes as it makes for a cold and thick lassi.
-For flavorings, I choose between rose water, cardamom powder and saffron strands.
+For flavorings, I choose between rose water, green cardamom powder and saffron strands.

 Like me, you can choose either of them or include two flavorings together – say rose water & cardamom or saffron & cardamom or rose water & saffron.